lohancock/solar-data-parser/README.md

 # solar-data-parser
 Herewith a set of tools to make the archive of solar radiation data from the voluntary observers program (CWOP) available to all.

-The NOAA-CWOP Solar Data archive, launched in February 2009, has accumulated a quarter billion observations of solar radiation from a global network of contributing weather stations.
-As to organization, the archive is comprised of daily archives, each a collection of reports gathered within a 24-hour period beginning at 11 PM UTC, named 20090218.tar.gz and so on.
+The NOAA-CWOP Solar Data archive, launched in February 2009, has accumulated a half billion observations of solar radiation from a global network of contributing weather stations.
+The archive is comprised of daily zip files, each a collection of reports gathered within a 24-hour period beginning at 11 PM UTC.
+The naming convention begins with 20090218.tar.gz and so on.
 By February 2015, the number of contributing stations had risen from about 800 (at archive initiation) to about 2500.
-The network has always been global, although concentrated in the US, Europe and Australia.
+It has risen further since.
+The network is global, although concentrated in the US, Europe and Australia.
 Most stations send accompanying met data.
 Links to the archive can be found at http://www.wxqa.com/lum_search.htm.
 A data report prepared at the six-year anniversary of the archive is at http://www.wxqa.com/lum_search.htm.

-This repo is designed to present a parsing routine and invite contributions to its development, so to make the data archive truly available to all.
-The initial commit is a routine that works, but rejects some stations as out of range or out of format which could actually be rescued with a bit more effort.
-For example, one station records time as hhmmss rather than ddhhmm.
-This data could be rescued by a programming change.
-Another station uses commas as delimiters.
-Its data is rejected by the initial parser; it could be rescued instead.
-There are other examples.
+This repo is designed to present a parsing routine and invite contributions to its development, making the data archive truly available to all.
+The routine provided works but it rejects data not aligned to CWOP protocols.
+It accepts variations in the format of L but rejects variations in time, date, latitude and longitude formats, even when the irregularities are obvious and could be fixed with a bit more effort, such as data from a station which records time as hhmmss rather than ddhhmm, and data from stations that use commas where they should use periods.

 What the parser does: